 At times, availability of overdraft facility may make the company less strict on the collection of debtors’ payment.
 In other words, a company may not be too much on their feet to collect payments from debtors, as immediate payment outflows can be managed by overdraft facility.

 Overdraft is a temporary facility obtained by the companies to meet their ultra-short term cash shortage/requirement.
 One needs to bear in mind that such facility comes with a high cost and should be used as a stop-gap management of funds or as an emergency activity rather than a routine funding activity.
-Higher dependence on overdraft for working capital management indicates poor working capital management and a liquidity constraint faced by the company.
+Higher dependence on overdraft for working capital financing indicates poor working capital management and a liquidity constraint faced by the company.
 Only temporary working capital should be financed by bank overdraft.
-The permanent working capital should be financed by long term loans having lower interest rates.
+The permanent working capital should be financed by long-term financing.